-The Department of Government, History and Criminal Justice offers a major composed of a core curriculum of thirty (30) hours that provides students with an understanding of the various fields within and approaches to the study of government.
-In addition, students may choose a twelve (12)-hour government concentrations that provides further indepth study of an area of interest.
+The Department of Government and Criminal Justice offers a major composed of a core curriculum of thirty (30) hours that provides students with an understanding of the various fields within and approaches to the study of government.
+In addition, students may choose a twelve (12)-hour government concentrations that provides further in-depth study of an area of interest.
 In addition to the twelve (12)-hour government emphasis, students are required to take six (6) hours of Government electives.
 Students not selecting a concentration can take eighteen (18) hours of government electives.

 Requirements for the Major in Government (Students who choose the Major in Government must take thirty (30) credit hours or core classes.
 Students who choose one of the optional emphases listed below take twelve (12) hours in an emphasis and six (6) hours of Government electives, to total forty-eight (48) credits.
-Those students seeking an emphasis in International Relations must take ECON 120 (3) as one of their general education courses as it serves as the prerequisite for GOVT 290 (3).
 Students who do not wish to take an emphasis shall take, beyond the thirty (30 core credit hours, an additional eighteen (18) electives from any of the GOVT courses listed below in any of the concentration or elective groupings.)

 '''

 GOVT 196 Introduction to the Study of Government (3)

-'''
+GOVT 204 International Relations (3)

+GOVT 220 Comparative Politics (3)

+GOVT 240 American Government and Politics I (3)

 GOVT 245 American Government and Politics II (3)

 GOVT 327 Ancient Political Philosophy (3)

 GOVT 329 Modern Political Philosophy (3)

 GOVT 330 Political Ideologies (3)

 GOVT 457 Research Methods (3)

 GOVT 493 Senior Seminar in Government (3)

-Electives for the BA in Government
+Electives for the BA in Government (6 credits)

+'''
-GOVT 432 The American Political Tradition (3)

-GOVT 434 Christian Political Philosophy (3)
+GOVT 432 The American Political Tradition (3) GOVT 434 Christian Political Philosophy (3)